fthidln/Pressure-Predictive-Control/README.md

 In order to scaling the dataset value, we can use standardization method.
 It transform the dataset in such a way to have a mean of 0 and standard deviation of 1.
 Moreover, standardization method is the superior scaling technique for medium and large dataset [[ 5 ]](https://ieeexplore.ieee.org/document/10681438).

 ## Model Development
+To conduct model development, we have to divide variables in dataset into independent variable (y) and dependent variables (x).
+This project target variable (independent variable) is source input pressure (mmH2O) and dependent variables air flowrate also desired air flowrate in zone 1 and 2 (NM3/H.1PV, NM3/H.2PV, NM3/H.1SV, NM3/H.2SV).
+After that, fit the independent and dependent variable into each machine lerning algorithm and set several hyperparameter (if applicable).
 In this step, the algorithm used for model developments are K-Nearest Neighbour, Linear Regression, and Dense Neural Network.

 * K-Nearest Neighbour = KNN is a simple, instance-based learning algorithm.
-It classifies a new data point based on the majority class of its K-nearest neighbors in the feature space.
+It predict the target value for a new data point by averaging the target values of the K-nearest neighbors.
  * Pros
    * Simple to understand and implement
    * No explicit training phase (lazy learning)